Money worries

 Benefits

-You may be entitled to benefits based on your income.
+You may be able to access benefits based on your income.
 You can get a benefits check by a specialist advisor to find out.
 You might be able to claim extra amounts within other benefits you already receive such as universal credit, pension credit and income support.
 If your income or situation changes, you can get another benefits check to make sure you're getting all the support available to you.

 For more information about benefits or how to apply for them you can talk to: